pelevesque/MIDI-Make/README.md

 t.channel: 1;
 ```

-#### velocity_note-off
+#### velocity-off

-velocity_note-off sets the note-off velocity.
+velocity-off sets the note-off velocity.

-The velocity_note-off value is from 0 to 127.
+The velocity-off value is from 0 to 127.
 The default is 0.

 Note: A velocity for a note-off seems weird, but it can change the
 sound on certain instruments like an organ on which notes can be